Little Hardwick Road, Aldridge, Walsall, WS9 0SG

 To help overcome the objections of the owners of the overlooking properties, the exterior of the building is designed to ameliorate the intrusion.
 This is done by massing the buildings in the form of a series of simple geometric shapes forming opposing monopitched elements rising to a central point.
 The buildings have been designed with two Chapels and ancillary facilities that are identical in appearance, but offer different size Chapels; the West Chapel seating approximately 90 and the East or Family Chapel, 50.
-Services commence every half hour in each chapel and because of a one way flow arrangement for both vehicles and mourners, can take place simultaneously.
+Services commence every 45 minutes in each chapel and because of a one way flow arrangement for both vehicles and mourners, can take place simultaneously.
 To cater for the wheelchair bound, the whole building is on one level with no steps or ramps.
 Each doorway is extra wide to ease access. and in the facilities for each Chapel are specialized toilets and washrooms.
 In addition, for the partially sighted, Braille hymn books are available and for the hard of hearing a loop system has been installed in each Chapel.

 The interior of the buildings follow the same monopitched design imparting an air of spacious yet serene dignity.
 The interior walls are of hand finished straw coloured brickwork, which, together with the high sloping cedar ceiling, provides a low maintenance and pleasing internal surface.

 A low water pressure under floor heating system has been installed to provide a balanced, economic and noiseless heating system which is supported by heat exchange from the abatement plant.